Art of ancient Egypt

 Ancient Egyptian art refers to art produced in ancient Egypt between the 6th millennium BC and the 4th century AD, spanning from Prehistoric Egypt until the Christianization of Roman Egypt.
 It includes paintings, sculptures, drawings on papyrus, faience, jewelry, ivories, architecture, and other art media.
 It was a conservative tradition whose style changed very little over time.
-Much of the surviving examples comes from tombs and monuments, giving insight into the ancient Egyptian afterlife beliefs.
+Much of the surviving examples comes from tombs and monuments, giving insight into the ancient Egyptian afterlife beliefs like the Egyptian mummies.

 The ancient Egyptian language had no word for "art".
 Artworks served an essentially functional purpose that was bound with religion and ideology.
 To render a subject in art was to grant it permanence; thus, ancient Egyptian art portrayed an idealized and unrealistic version of the world.
 There was no significant tradition of individual artistic expression since art served a wider and cosmic purpose of maintaining order (Ma'at).

 Art of Pre-Dynastic Egypt (6000–3000 BC)

 Artifacts of Egypt from the Prehistoric period, 4400–3100 BC: clockwise from top left: a Badarian ivory figurine, a Naqada jar, a Bat figurine, a cosmetic palette, a flint knife, and a diorite vase.

 Pre-Dynastic Egypt, corresponding to the Neolithic period of the prehistory of Egypt, spanned from c.
 6000 BC to the beginning of the Early Dynastic Period, around 3100 BC.

 Continued expansion of the desert forced the early ancestors of the Egyptians to settle around the Nile and adopt a more sedentary lifestyle during the Neolithic.
 The period from 9000 to 6000 BC has left very little archaeological evidence, but around 6000 BC, Neolithic settlements began to appear all over Egypt.
 Studies based on morphological, genetic, and archaeological data have attributed these settlements to migrants from the Fertile Crescent returning during the Neolithic Revolution, bringing agriculture to the region.